Skip to main content

 - kube-system

-• The resource_requirements are the resource requirements for the OCS scanning pod which will run per namespace on the cluster.
-They do not need to be specified and the default are:
+The resource_requirements are the resource requirements for the OCS scanning pod which will run per namespace on the cluster.
+They are optional, with default settings as follows:

 requests: